PluribusDigital/playbook/_sections/50-writing-style.md

 >
 > (v) Never use a foreign phrase, a scientific word, or a jargon word if you can think of an everyday English equivalent.
 >
-> (vi) Break any of these rules sooner than say anything outright barbarous.”
+> (vi) Break any of these rules sooner than say anything outright barbarous.
 >
 > *― George Orwell, Politics and the English Language*